By Gabriel Andre – Art in Tanzania internship

 • Low quality of agricultural production resulting in crops fetching low market prices

-• Lack of storage facilities and poor infrastructure in the rural areas make it challenging to transport commodities to be processed and sold.
+• Lack of storage facilities and poor infrastructure in rural areas make it challenging to transport commodities for processing and sale.

-To face these challenges, the government created the Tanzania Agriculture Development Bank.
-This bank was established in 2015 to ensure the implementation of agricultural policies and strategies guiding the sector’s performance in general.
-Agriculture is also the first sector badly affected by climate change.
-Without help and innovations in the next 20 years, Tanzania will probably face a decrease of 80% of its production, which will plunge the country into deep poverty.
+To address these challenges, the government established the Tanzania Agricultural Development Bank.
+This bank was established in 2015 to ensure the implementation of agricultural policies and strategies that guide the sector’s overall performance.
+Agriculture is also the first sector to be severely affected by climate change.
+Without help and innovation in the next 20 years, Tanzania will likely face an 80% decrease in its production, plunging the country into deep poverty.

 Mining industry

 Mining is one of the fastest-growing sectors in the Tanzanian economy.
-In 2013, it contributed to about 3.3% of Tanzania’s GDP, mainly changing its economic growth.
-The country has various mineral resources such as gold, diamonds, gemstones, nickel, coal, tanzanite, and uranium.
-Natural gas exploration of about 55 trillion cubic feet has been discovered, helping to supply electricity in the country.
-UK, India, China, USA, South Africa, Kenya, Netherlands, Oman, Canada, and Germany are the leading investors in the Tanzanian mining sector.
-Like in many countries, the mining sector faces multiple challenges to climate change, such as health security and illegal practices.
+In 2013, it contributed approximately 3.3% of Tanzania’s GDP, significantly impacting its economic growth.
+The country possesses various mineral resources, including gold, diamonds, gemstones, nickel, coal, tanzanite, and uranium.
+Approximately 55 trillion cubic feet of natural gas have been discovered, helping to supply the country’s electricity needs.
+The UK, India, China, the USA, South Africa, Kenya, the Netherlands, Oman, Canada, and Germany are the leading investors in the Tanzanian mining sector.
+Like in many countries, the mining sector faces multiple challenges related to climate change, including health security and illegal practices.
 Here are some examples of the impacts of the Mining Sector in Tanzania:

 • Silica dust affecting the miners as well as tuberculosis disease